peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Child-specific Method

-It is also possible to publish child-specific records, where in place of the wildcard label, the child's FQDN with the parent zone's labels stripped is used.
+It is also possible to publish child-specific records where the parent zone's labels are stripped from the child's FQDN and the result is used in place of the wildcard label.

 As an example, consider a registrar offering domains like `child.example`, delegated from `example` zone.
 If the registrar